- HOME

 Some of the most significant benefits of agrivoltaics have been observed in hot and arid regions, where PVs provide shade and aid in groundwater retention.
 In Arizona, for example, one study discovered that using solar panels doubled the production of cherry tomatoes and tripled the production of chiltepin peppers.
 Similar results were observed on a test plot in Kenya, which required 47% less water for irrigation and produced cabbages that were 24% larger.

 It is important to note that not all crops thrive in partial shade.
 Wheat, for example, is incompatible with agrivoltaics because it requires a lot of sunlight.
-If the soil beneath the photovoltaic panels is unsuitable for plant growth, sheep or other small livestock can graze the pasture below while sheltering from the elements, allowing for dual use.
+If the soil beneath the PV panels is unsuitable for plant growth, sheep or other small livestock can graze the pasture below while sheltering from the elements, allowing for dual use.

 2. Income Diversification for Farmers

-Combining photovoltaic generation with other agricultural outputs, such as crops or livestock, provides farmers and ranchers with multiple income streams that provide more stability than either source of income alone.
+Combining PV generation with other agricultural outputs, such as crops or livestock, provides farmers and ranchers with multiple income streams that provide more stability than either source of income alone.
 Landowners begin earning passive income once the equipment is installed and solar energy is generated.

 3. Improved Working Conditions for Farm Workers